 *MARIE, 1818-1907, Queen of Hanover.
 Georg V gave her Marienburg Castle for her 39th birthday.

-Herrenhausen Gardens are Hannover’s most famous attraction and have been a striking example of grand horticultural style for more than 300 years.
+The Royal Gardens of Herrenhausen are Hannover’s most famous attraction and have been a striking example of grand horticultural style for more than 300 ye...